haxtheweb/edtechjoker/draft-outline.md

 }
 ```

----

-# TOPICS BELOW THIS LINE STILL IN FLUX SO WORK AHEAD AT YOUR OWN PERRIL

----

-# Week 6: Stretch Time

 ## Tues

 - We'll quickly go over 1 well made solution doing everything correct
 - Have your code open

+### Class Activity

+- ~30 min activity
 - Let's wire our repo up to vercel (if you don't have vercel working bc of account lock, not end of the world; just watch w/ a partner)
-- We'll pull in an existing resource - https://haxapi.vercel.app/?path=/story/media-memes--basic-meme -- Add a meme to your card
+- We'll pull in an existing resource - https://haxapi.vercel.app/?path=/story/media-memes--basic-meme
+- Add this meme to your card to replace the image
+- Get this working locally and then pushed up to github for vercel to rebuild

 ## Stretch time
+The rest of class is to start into this and ask questions of me / our TAs / each other.
+We'll also have time to work on Thursday.
 I've given you the wiring and process to start building things with web components.
 SO, now its your turn.
 Below are the requirements for the
 homework this week.
 Discuss them with your pod, co-work, share research, and come up with how to best build the following:

 # Counter App
 - "Counter" is the most common demo repo in any project implementation because it illustrates simple "state management"
 - Using your current repo; create a new element in `src/counter-app.js`
+- Discuss with your team just like how we started with the Card.

+- What does the design look like (roughly)?
+What HTML / CSS requirements are there
+- What properties should this have?
+- Are there flexible HTML areas?
+- Is there anything we have to worry about to ensure this remains stateful

-### HTML
+### HTML / Demo
 - Web component so that we can get `<counter-app counter="16" min="10" max="25"></counter-app>` as for how the HTML is written
 - Ideally there would be multiple in you `index.html` but only 2 are required.
 - 1 that has sane defaults so it "just works" with `<counter-app></counter-app>` and 1 with values supplied